Skip to primary navigation Skip to content Skip to footer

 A flavour distinction can also be found between the different whisky regions in Scotland, although these have to be considered mainly as guidelines as each distillery has its peculiar character.

-First, we have the Lowland whiskies, which are renowned for their light character and citrusy notes.
-In contrast, the spirit produced in the Highlands is quite variegated and normally ranges from dry and heathery to sweet and fruity, with occasional smoky hints.
+First, the Lowland whiskies are renowned for their light character and citrusy notes.
+In contrast, the spirit produced in the Highlands is quite variegated and ranges typically from dry and heathery to sweet and fruity, with occasional smoky hints.
 Within this region, whiskies from Speyside are a category of their own and tend to be mellow, fruity and malty.
-The peatiest whiskies are to be found on Islay, with a strong coastal influence.
+The peatiest whiskies are found on Islay, which has a strong coastal influence.
 Last but not least is Campbeltown, which produces full-bodied, briney whiskies with vanilla hints.

 Irish Whiskey

 The Emerald Isle is thought to be the birthplace of whiskey.
-It was one of the main producers on the scene until the late 19th century when the competition against Scotch producers (who introduced the more palatable blends and started buying and closing the distilleries) left the country with only two operative distilleries: Old Bushmills in Northern Ireland and Midleton distillery (Home of Jameson).
+It was one of the primary producers until the late 19th century when the competition against Scotch producers (who introduced the more palatable blends and started buying and closing the distilleries) left the country with only two operative distilleries: Old Bushmills in Northern Ireland and Midleton distillery (Home of Jameson).

-However, since the late 80s, the Irish industry has been going from strength to strength.
-New distilleries have emerged, brought new life to traditional styles, and embarked on new experimental techniques.
+However, the Irish industry has been growing since the late 1980s.
+New distilleries have emerged, bringing new life to traditional styles and embarking on new experimental techniques.

-Generally, Irish whiskey is famous for its smooth, light, and creamy character, which is mainly attributed to triple distillation.
-However, it has been made famous by brands such as Jameson and Tullamore Dew, (two popular blends).
+Irish whiskey is generally famous for its smooth, light, and creamy character, mainly attributed to triple distillation.
+However, it has been made famous by brands such as Jameson and Tullamore Dew (two popular blends).

 However, another traditional Irish style is the Single Pot Still, which brings bolder flavours into play.
-Derivating its character from using unmalted barley (at least 30%) in the mash, this style has a spicier kick and an oily texture, of which Redbreast and Green Spot are good examples.
+This style, which derives its character from using unmalted barley (at least 30%) in the mash, has a spicier kick and an oily texture, of which Redbreast and Green Spot are good examples.

 Finally, the new players on the scene, such as Teeling, are bringing new flavours to the Irish palette with cask experimentations (wine, stout beer and wood variations), with attention to small-batch, grain and single malt production.